gitpython-developers/GitPython/SECURITY.md

 ## Supported Versions

 Only the latest version of GitPython can receive security updates.
-If a vulnerability is discovered, a fix can be issued in a new release, while older releases are likely to be yanked.
+If a vulnerability is discovered, a fix can be issued in a new release.

 | Version | Supported          |
 | ------- | ------------------ |